Heavy Road Transportation Services Business License in Dubai

 Dubai's infrastructure ambitions are among the most ambitious on the planet, and the logistics sector sits at the very heart of that growth story.
 From mega construction projects to cross-border cargo movements, the demand for organised heavy road transportation has never been stronger.
 For entrepreneurs and established operators looking to capitalise on this demand, obtaining a Heavy Road Transportation Services Business License at Dubai South Business Hub Free Zone offers a structured, internationally recognised pathway into one of the region's most lucrative service sectors.

-This guide covers everything you need to know about Activity Code 5221.98, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai remains the ideal base for heavy transport operations.
+This guide covers everything you need to know about Activity Code 5221.98, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai remains the ideal base for heavy transport operations.

 What Is the Heavy Road Transportation Services Business License?

 Classified under Activity Code 5221.98, this is a Services category Business License that authorises the holder to organise and manage the movement of heavy loads by road.
-The licence does not restrict operators to owning a fleet; rather, it permits the coordination, scheduling, and management of heavy road transport activities, making it suitable for both asset-heavy operators and third-party logistics coordinators.
+The license does not restrict operators to owning a fleet; rather, it permits the coordination, scheduling, and management of heavy road transport activities, making it suitable for both asset-heavy operators and third-party logistics coordinators.

 Covered activities typically include: